PuruSinghvi/Spam-Email-Classifier/README.md

 ### TF-IDF Vectorizer
 TF-IDF is an abbreviation for Term Frequency Inverse Document Frequency.
 This is a very common algorithm to transform text into a meaningful representation of numbers which is used to fit machine learning algorithms for prediction.  </br>
-In a normal CountVectorizer, we only count the number of times a word appears in the document which results in biasing in favour of most frequent words.
+In a CountVectorizer, we only count the number of times a word appears in the document which results in biasing in favour of most frequent words.
 This ends up in ignoring rare words which could have helped in processing our data more efficiently. </br>
 A TF-IDF Vectorizer gives more importance to words that are unique and more likely to be indicative of spam or non-spam content. </br>
 Therefore, TF-IDF Vectorizer is often preferred for spam email classification due to its ability to capture the relative importance of words and distinguish between spam and non-spam content more effectively.